Roanoke Island Things To Do (Including Wanchese and Manteo Things To Do)

 - (252) 473-1475, (866) 473-1475

 It’s very exciting to watch bottlenose dolphins frolicking and rolling through the water.
 Dolphins live in the sounds and from June through October frequent the local waters.
-Since 1995 Capt.
-Stuart Wescott, a ninth-generation Roanoke Island native, has offered dolphin watch tours in the Roanoke Sound aboard the 53-foot pontoon-type boat Capt.
+Capt.
+Stuart Wescott, a ninth-generation Roanoke Island native, is now entering his 20th season of conducting dolphin watch tours in the Roanoke Sound aboard the 53-foot pontoon-type boat Capt.
 Johnny.
 If you miss the dolphins on your first trip, Capt.
 Wescott gives you a second tour for free.
 Wescott shares his knowledge and history of the area on the tour as well.
 Dolphin tours last two hours, and there are several trips a day (morning, mid-day and sunset).
-Expect to pay around $30 for adults and $20 for children 12 and younger.
+Tours range in price from $10 to $35; call for details.
 Sunset cruises, bird-watching tours and shrimping/crabbing cruises are also offered.
-Stop by the dock site on the Manteo waterfront, click their information on this website, go to their Facebook page or call for more information.
+Stop by the dock site on the Manteo waterfront or call for more information.
 Note that these tours run only Monday through Friday.
 You can also get 24/7 recorded information about trips at (252) 480-9151.

 - Beneath the Washington Baum Bridge (Nags Head/Manteo Causeway)

-Beneath the Washington Baum bridge on the Nags Head/Manteo Causeway is an extensive public dock that makes a great spot for fishing or crabbing.
+Beneath the Washington Baum Bridge on the Manteo side of the Nags Head/Manteo Causeway is a extensive public dock that makes a great spot for fishing or crabbing.
 Just bring your own tackle and supplies and drop your line.
-A two-slip boat ramp and ample parking for vehicles and trailers are available.
+There are plenty of benches, making this a comfortable spot for old and young alike.
+There’s a two-slip boat ramp here, with abundant parking for vehicles and trailers.

 Charter Private Sailing Aboard the Sea’scape/Sail Outer Banks